BenMiriello/control-panel/README.md

 # Control Panel

-A simple service manager for Linux that makes it easy to run and manage multiple applications from one place.
+A simple service manager for Linux to make it easy to run and manage multiple applications from one place.

-## What it does
+## But Why?

-Instead of juggling multiple terminal windows or remembering different startup commands, Control Panel lets you register all your services once and then start/stop them with simple commands.
-It handles ports, auto-startup, and gives you both a CLI and web interface.
+Instead of juggling multiple terminal windows or remembering different startup commands, register all your services once and then start/stop them with simple commands.
+Panel centralizes port allocation, allows auto-start and other helpful abstractions.
+Manage everything through the cli tool and built-in web UI.

 ## Quick start